RESULTS HOME SERVICES

 Fast and effective flea pest control for inside and outside the home

-These DYI flea treatments can in fact make the flea problem worse, as they force the fleas into hiding.
-In many occasions fleas will start to reappear within a few weeks of the DIY treatment, and often in plague like proportions.
+These DYI flea treatments can, in fact make the flea problem worse, as they force the fleas into hiding.
+On many occasions, fleas will start to reappear within a few weeks of the DIY treatment, and often in plague-like proportions.
 This usually is about the time we get called in to solve the flea problem.

 Where did all the fleas come from?

 Fleas easily find many ways to get into your home.
 It’s usually a surprise to homeowners when they find fleas on their family dog or cat, despite the fact that the pet is an "inside" pet.
 It only takes a few fleas to establish residence in your home or garden before you find a full-blown flea infestation.
 Even if you have been very pro-active with the use of monthly prevention flea practices, it does not guarantee you will never encounter a flea problem.
 The opportunity for the family dog or cat to be exposed to fleas can occur anytime they go out into the world beyond the home.

 Even the most unsuspecting places can harbour fleas.
 These include:

 Boarding kennels & pet groomers

 Bush or park trails, including dog-friendly runs

 Other animals, including mice, birds, possums and other domestic animals